 - "How Much Can I Make?"
 (14 editions) presents historical sales, expense and/or profit data on actual franchise operations, as provided by the franchisors themselves.
 This "insider's guide" includes recent earnings claim statements (Item 19s) from the food-service, retail and service-based industry categories.

 - Minority Franchise Guide (4 editions) was focused on franchise system that specifically wanted to recruit minorities.

 - Bond’s International Franchise Guide (2 editions) was focused on US-headquartered franchisors who wanted to expand internationally.

 - Tips & Traps When Buying a Franchise (2 editions) by Mary Tomzack serves as an insightful overview and road map for prospective franchisees.

-Rob Bond is a leading national authority on the exceedingly complex franchise industry.
-As the founder and president of the World Franchising Network and Source Book Publications, located in Oakland, California, his sole focus for the past 20 years has been the dissemination of timely and in-depth information on franchising through books, websites, and databases.
+Rob Bond is a leading national authority on the increasingly complex franchise industry.
+As the founder and president of the World Franchising Network and Source Book Publications, located in Orinda, California, his sole focus for the past 25 years has been the dissemination of timely and in-depth information on franchising through books, documents, websites, analytical and consulting services and databases.

-Recognizing the need for a national forum to address the under-representation of minorities in the U.S. franchising community, Bond created the National Minority Franchising Initiative.
-The 2003-2004 program included Bond's Minority Franchise Guide (3 editions), the MinorityFranchising.com website, and 10 seminars hosted throughout the country.
+Recognizing the need for a national forum to address the under-representation of minorities in the U.S. franchising community, Bond and Everett Wallace created the National Minority Franchising Initiative.
+The 2003-2004 program included Bond's Minority Franchise Guide (3 editions), the MinorityFranchising.com website (no longer active) and 10 popular seminars hosted throughout the country.

-As a veteran himself, Bond also wanted to show his gratitude to today’s veterans by establishing Franchises4Vets.com as a go-to site that lists the benefits that franchisors provide to veterans who want to go into business for themselves.
-The site also notes the number of veterans who are franchisees or hold senior management positions for participating companies.
+As a veteran himself, Bond wanted to show his gratitude to today’s veterans by establishing Franchises4Vets.com (no longer active) as a go-to site that lists the benefits that franchisors provide to veterans who want to go into business for themselves.
+The site also noted the number of veterans who are franchisees or who held senior management positions for participating companies.